Arbitration practitioners today argue their cases all over the world. More than ever, they act for parties from every conceivable jurisdiction.

-Peter Leaver & Henry Forbes Smith, ‘The British Perspective and Practice of Advocacy’ in Doak Bishop & Edward G. Kehoe (Eds.), The Art of Advocacy in International Arbitration, 2nd Ed (JurisNet, 2010) at 474.
+Peter Leaver and Henry Forbes Smith, ‘The British Perspective and Practice of Advocacy’ in Doak Bishop and Edward G Kehoe (eds.), The Art of Advocacy in International Arbitration, 2nd Ed (JurisNet, 2010) at 474.

-Nikola S. Georgiev, Cultural differences or cultural clash?
-The future of International Commercial Arbitration (School of Oriental and African Studies, University of London, 2012) at 13–14.
+Nikola S Georgiev, Cultural differences or cultural clash?
+The future of International Commercial Arbitration (School of Oriental and African Studies, University of London, 2012), 13 to 14.

-Pierre Karrer, ‘The Civil Law and Common Law Divide: An International Arbitrator Tells It Like He Sees It’ in AAA Handbook on International Arbitration and ADR, 2nd Ed (JurisNet, 2010) at 53–54.
+Pierre Karrer, ‘The Civil Law and Common Law Divide: An International Arbitrator Tells It Like He Sees It’ in AAA Handbook on International Arbitration and ADR, 2nd Ed (JurisNet, 2010), 53 to 54.

-Anthony Sinclair, ‘Differences in the Approach to Witness Evidence between the Civil and Common law traditions’, in Doak Bishop & Edward G. Kehoe (Eds.), The Art of Advocacy in International Arbitration, 2nd Ed (JurisNet, 2010) at 34–35.
+Anthony Sinclair, ‘Differences in the Approach to Witness Evidence between the Civil and Common Law Traditions’, in Doak Bishop and Edward G Kehoe (eds.), The Art of Advocacy in International Arbitration, 2nd Ed (JurisNet, 2010), 34 to 35.